 Colleges and Universities in Vermont

-There are 5 Vermont state (public) colleges http://www.vsc.edu
+There are 5 Vermont state (public) colleges/university http://www.vsc.edu

 They receive a modest amount of public funding appropriated by the Vermont legislature and tend to be less expensive for Vermonters.
 It is often easier to transfer credits and align courses among them.